“Among those whom I like or admire, I can find no common denominator, but among those whom I love, I can: all of them make me laugh.”

 I’ve been fortunate to have the same best friend for my entire life.
 Our parents had already been friends for nearly a decade by the time we came around, so Matt, all of four months my senior, literally visited me at the hospital when I was born.
 We had our picture taken together at a professional studio when we were less than a year old (and, unfortunately, again when we were twelve years old, wearing neon colored shirts, sunglasses, and bicycle shorts).
-We grew up together in a shared world of baseball, religion, funny movies, action movies, and Billy Joel.
+We grew up together in a shared world of baseball, religion, funny movies, and Billy Joel.
 And, like most great friends, Matt and I developed a conversational shorthand together—a secret, coded language honed over many years—that is all but impenetrable to those around us, even our wives.
 “I don’t understand like even half of what you guys are talking about,” is a not uncommon refrain.

 “Can I borrow your towel?
 My car just hit a water buffalo.”